AppertaFoundation/oe_installer/README.md

 Several additional dev commands have been created for you in /usr/bin, to aid development.
 These can be run from any directory within the VM, but should be run as root (or sudo).

 + oe-which: tells you the current branch name for each of your code modules
-+ oe-checkout: will go through each code module and try to checkout the requested branch
++ oe-checkout <branch>: will go through each code module and try to checkout the requested branch
 + oe-update: will go through each code module and update (i.e. pull the latest) code for each
 + oe-reset: will drop the current database and re-install it (also runs oe-migrate to bring the newly installed databas eup to date)
 + oe-migrate: performs database migrations (normally used after a change to a newer code branch)